camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 For the simulation, I selected 180 lbs for 6 reps as the starting point, based the maximum personal record I achieved for the Wide Grip Row during the spring intensity training period.
-Anchoring the forecast in actual performance ensures that the projected sets reflect a realistic and challenging baseline.
-The simulation loop applies the average weekly percent changes in weight and reps—derived from spring progression data—to model how my training might evolve over a 12-week period.
+The simulation loop applies the average weekly percent changes in weight and reps—derived from spring progression data of wide grip rows—to model how my training might evolve over a 12-week period.
 Each week compounds the prior values using exponential growth, generating projected sets that mirror the expected trajectory of progressive overload.
 <br>

 <img width="409" height="224" alt="image" src="https://github.com/user-attachments/assets/02029377-5fdf-447c-80c0-a123eae2d3ae" /> <br>